pkmn/engine/README.md

-The C API does not export any helpers for creating or accessing the opaque battle objects - it is instead intended to be used as the foundation for more ergonomic bindings in [other languages](#other) (the lack of namespaces in C is the main contributing factor to the sparseness of what `libpkmn` chooses to expose).
+The C API does not export any helpers for creating or accessing the opaque battle objects - it is instead intended to be used as the foundation for more ergonomic bindings in [other languages](#other) (the lack of namespaces and bit fields having an implementation-defined layout in C are the main contributing factors to the sparseness of what `libpkmn` chooses to expose).

 ### JavaScript / TypeScript